You hear it often. Size doesn’t matter. How true is that though when it comes to character length?

 So, it’s not about how big it’s what you do with it that matters.
 If you can give your readers what they need in 300 words, then do it.
 If you need more time to massage this beast of a topic into a coherent argument, go for 2,000.
 Heck, go for your Masters and clock up 12,000 words.
 It’s one of the beauty’s about writing, the world is your oyster (or pearl if you’re seafood averse).

 To throw a spanner in the works, Slate’s study found that on a typical 2,000 word web article most readers will make it to the 50% mark or 1,000th pixel on that page.
-That means that most people who read the ABC News’ article on Meg Lanning wouldn’t learn how to look out for a leader.
-Worse still, if they had visited this ABC News article on factors that help women get ahead professionally, they’d miss the additional studies around what other factors aside good looks are associated with success.
+That means that most people who read any article by ABC News will most likely miss any valuable snippets of information that lie beyond the 50% mark.

 That’s the dilemma of the age we live in – the skimming age.
 We’re comfortably accustomed to convenience and getting things quickly.
-We’ve apparently got no time for long-form and discussion.
+We’ve apparently got no time for long-form or discussion.

 Despair isn’t necessary though.
 The goal must always be to deliver quality content.
 Discard jam-packing your copy with fluffy and unnecessary keywords and get to the point.
 Use lists if you need.
-Follow Gary Vaynerchuk’s advice and lean toward video, or better yet give your audience everything with a video AND a transcript/blog.
+Lean toward video, or better yet give your audience everything with a video AND a transcript/blog.

 More often than not when you spend time on something, you will either find you produce a short and concise piece of written work that doesn’t exceed 500 words, or you’ll have an in-depth discussion that expands well into 2,000 words.